Yokohime/Chiyoko_ZOOL710_project/README.md

 2023-04-22 Added picture of Cyanobacteria.

+2023-04-25 Added Gleobacter violaceus as an outgroup Species and redid the gene alignments.
+Replaced the genome data for a better read of Fischerella thermalis.

+2023-04-26 Fixed the pathing for the 'ProcessingData.R' and deleted much of the 'AnalysisCode.R' which still needs to be updated.
+Manuscript was added but not complete.

 # Acknowledgments

-The genomes were sequences using a GitHub by Ethan Hill that can be cloned and modified from https://github.com/ehill-iolani/ulana.git
+The genomes were annotated using a GitHub by Ethan Hill that can be cloned and modified from https://github.com/ehill-iolani/ulana.git
-The Docker Desktop script by Ethan Hill can also be found at https://hub.docker.com/r/ethill/ulana Whole genome sequence was done thanks to Dr.Stuart Donachie and his going out to the volcano and collecting samples, Iolani High School and Dr.Rebecca Prescott for help with sequencing, and Ethan Hill for help with the genome annotations.
+The Docker Desktop script by Ethan Hill can also be found at https://hub.docker.com/r/ethill/ulana Whole genome sequence was done thanks to Dr.Stuart Donachie and his team for going out to the volcano and collecting samples, Iolani High School and Dr.Rebecca Prescott for funding the MinION and Illumina sequencing, and Ethan Hill for help with the genome annotations.
 A huge mahalo to these authors for their generosity in sharing their knowledge.

 # Software requirements
-This template lays out a data analysis project and report writing using R, Quarto, Github, Docker Desktop, Notepad ++, and Ulana.
+This repository lays out a data cleaning, analysis project and report writing using R, Quarto, Github, Docker Desktop, Ulana and a text editor.

 For more R packages supporting reproducible research check out the taskview https://cran.r-project.org/web/views/ReproducibleResearch.html